 Medicare Advantage (Part C)

-Medicare Advantage (MA) is an alternative to Original Medicare, It’s administered by private companies whose plans are regulated by the federal government.
-MA plans must contain Medicare Parts A and B, with the exception of hospice care which remains covered under Medicare Part A.
+Medicare Advantage (MA) is an alternative to Original Medicare, administered by private companies and regulated by the federal government.
+MA plans must contain Medicare Parts A and B, minus hospice care which is Part A exclusive.
+Most MA providers offer prescription drug coverage (Part D), and some plans include wellness programs or medical transportation.

 Who Should Consider Medicare Advantage